mariedillard/week-1-project/README.md

 ## Description

-_A professional portfolio website for showing example work as well as information about yourself._
+_A professional portfolio website for showing example work as well as information about yourself.
+It can be viewed on github pages here https://milkybot.github.io/week-1-project/about.html._

 ## Setup/Installation Requirements